What is the charge of Penal Code 187?

-- The killing wasn't unlawful--done under color of authority or medical necessity
+- The killing was not unlawful, it was done under the color of authority or medical necessity.

-- Victim was already deceased--did not kill anyone
+- The victim was already deceased or did not kill anyone.

 What is the penalty for murder under P.C.
 187?

-The penalty for a first-degree murder is 25 years to life in prison.
+The penalty for first-degree murder is 25 years to life in prison.
 It is a strike offense and an inherently dangerous felony.
-It's also an aggravated felony and crime of moral turpitude as far is immigration consequences are concerned.
+It's also an aggravated felony and crime of moral turpitude as far as immigration consequences are concerned.

 What is mitigation or mitigating factors?

-Mitigation is the concept that other factors played a part during the killing which lessen the ultimate intent or "evilness" of the act of killing.
-These are factors which can lessen the crime of first-degree murder to second-degree murder, manslaughter or even negligent homicide.
+Mitigation is the concept that other factors played a part during the killing which lessens the ultimate intent or "evilness" of the act of killing.
+These are factors that can lessen the crime of first-degree murder to second-degree murder, manslaughter, or even negligent homicide.
 A few examples of mitigating facts are: